Computers running Windows 7 will begin to display notifications of upcoming support, as reported by 2019 in April.

 Most likely, these alerts will look similar to the notifications that Microsoft once showed on 2014 Windows XP systems when this version of Windows was about to end its support.

-The notification will state the end of support date for the operating system , a link to open a websites with additional information and a "don't show this message again" option.
+The notification will indicate the end of the operating system support date, a link to open a webpage with additional information, and an option "do not show this message again."

 Users who just close the popup window using the checkout window will continue to receive alerts in the future.
 Making tick in the check box and clicking OK will be the only option that will prevent future notifications from appearing on the device.